antfu/antfu.me/pages/chat.md

 <!-- [ITA Italian](/chat-it) -->

-So if you're curious about delving into electronic trading but feel uncertain about taking the first step, or if you're already involved and have questions about your journey, I would be delighted to chat with you and share my experiences and insights to help you find your way.
+If you're curious about delving into electronic trading but feel uncertain about taking the first step, or if you're already involved and have questions about your journey, I would be delighted to chat with you and share my experiences and insights to help you find your way.

 ### Quick Chat